PiStorm/pistorm.github.io/_pages/sd-preparation.md

 ## Copying Emu68 files

 In order to bring Emu68 to life, the boot partition needs to be populated with Emu68 and RasPi files.
-Please go to the Emu68 releases page on github (you can find it here: https://github.com/michalsc/Emu68/releases) and locate either most recent Emu68 release or, if you prefer living on the edge, most recent ``Emu68-pistorm`` file.
-Remember to pick the version matching your PiStorm model.
+Please go to the Emu68 releases page on github (you can find it here: https://github.com/michalsc/Emu68/releases) and locate either most recent Emu68 release or, if you prefer living on the edge, most recent Emu68 archive from the ``nightly``section.
+Please remember nightly builds are done automatically from the actual snapshot of sources.
+There is no verificaion if they even work.
+When downloading Emu68, remember to pick the version matching your PiStorm model.
 Users of classic PiStorm (A500/A600/A1000/A2000) should select ``Emu68-pistorm.zip``.
 Those of you who use PiStorm32-lite should go for ``Emu68-pistorm32lite.zip``.
-Copy (per drag and drop for example) contents of the archive onto the FAT32 partition of the microSD card
+Copy (per drag and drop for example) contents of the archive onto the FAT32 partition of the microSD card.
+The files shown in screenshot below might be different then those you will see on the SD card - this is normal, as Emu68 is an evolving project.
+Do not worry - everything should work as expected, provided you have picked the Emu68 matching your PiStorm model as outlined above.

-**Double check that you have downloaded the *pistorm* version of the nightly, *not* the raspi verison.**

 ![step_10](/assets/images/sd_prep/step_10.png)